Help > Fluix Tasks > Feature Tutorials > Conditional Routing to automate a business process

 How to set up conditional routing in the business process?

-Let’s look at the real-life safety injury reporting case as an example of utilizing conditional routing in Fluix Taskstreams.
-An employee is injured on the job.
-The Supervisor needs to submit an injury report to the Safety Director.
+Let’s examine a real-life safety injury reporting case as an example of utilizing conditional routing in Fluix workflows.
+An employee is injured on the job, and the supervisor must submit an injury report to the Safety Director.

 Click on the condition and configure it.
-In our example the report will go down this branch of the Taskstream only in case the site Supervisor enters Yes or Yes – Fatality into the hospitalization required field.
+In our example, the report will go down this branch of the workflow only if the site Supervisor enters Yes or Yes—Fatality into the hospitalization required field.

 Besides IS the list includes other options: